Lorenz-A-Mueller/Node.js-Random-Color-Generator/README.md

 # Node.js Random Color Generator

 .)
-The program creates a random HEX color which is displayed to the console.
-The HEX code of the color is also depicted.
+The CLI creates a random HEX color which is displayed to the console as a box of hashes (#).
+The HEX code is shown centered inside the box.

 .)
-It accepts an input of "red", "green", or "blue" and a second input of "light" or "dark".
-In this case, the resulting color will have a corresponding hue or brightness factor.
+Furthermore, the CLI accepts a first input of a color (a hue) and a second input of the value "light" or "dark".
+If those values are provided, the resulting random color will have a corresponding hue or lightness factor.

 .)
+The first input can also be a value in the format WWxHH.
+If provided by the user in that way, the box will appear with the requested width and height.

+.)
 Users can also enter "ask" as the first argument.
 This triggers two questions (enter color and brightness).
+If the color (hue) value is not found, the program will ask again.